 - Code It can be blank or the program error code if the event type is error.
-Error code is an integer number that may be used by Acronis support service to solve the problem. - Module It can be blank or the number of the program module where the event has occurred.
-It is an integer number that may be used by Acronis support service to solve the problem. - Owner The user name of the backup plan owner (p.
-22). - Message The event text description.
+Error code is an integer number that may be used by Acronis Technical Support to solve the problem. - Module It can be blank or the number of the program module where the event has occurred.
+It is an integer number that may be used by Acronis Technical Support to solve the problem. - Owner The user name of the backup plan owner (p.
+20). - Message The event text description.